Bords de la Seine à Argenteuil: Investigation

 The Institute has since been provided with further evidence suggesting the painting is genuine, but the Wildenstein Institute has not changed its verdict and the painting remains excluded from its catalogue raisonné.
-Prominent art experts Joachim Pissarro, Charles Stuckey and Richard Brettell reject the painting’s authenticity.
+Prominent art experts Joachim Pissarro, Charles F. Stuckey and Richard Brettell reject the painting’s authenticity.

 Joel went to court in 2014 to force the Wildenstein Institute to include the work.
 He lost the case, appealed, and received a final verdict the courts would not intervene in December 2015.
+Joel died in 2019.

 Similar works

 Monet did paint a number of scenes in the Argenteuil area.
 An acknowledged work with the same title was painted by Monet in 1872.
 This work was sold at a Sotheby's auction in New York for $4.8 million in 2005.

 Businessman Ralph Wilson acquired a Monet painting with the title La Seine a Argenteuil in 1997 from the San Francisco Museum of Modern Art.
 Wilson held the painting until his death in 2014, at which point it was put up for auction with an estimated value of between $12 million and $17 million.